matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ### Requests to the authorization endpoint

-When making a request to the authorization endpoint, clients must provide an unpredicatble value for the `state` parameter and validate it when returning to the redirect URI.
+When making a request to the authorization endpoint, clients must provide an unpredictable value for the `state` parameter and validate it when returning to the redirect URI.
 They must ensure the `state` value is securely tied to the current session.

-The redirect URIs used by the clients must match exactly with the ones registered to prevent open redirection attaks.
+The redirect URIs used by the clients must match exactly with the ones registered to prevent open redirection attacks.
 The full redirect URI must be included in the authorization request.

 The client might include a login hint to what MXID the user is trying to use.